cockroachdb/docs/demo-fault-tolerance-and-recovery.md

 At first, while node 2 is catching up, it acts as a proxy to one of the other nodes with the data.
 This shows that even when a copy of the data is not local to the node, it has seamless access.

 Soon enough, node 2 catches up entirely.
 To verify, open the Admin UI at `http://localhost:8080`, go to the **Nodes** tab, and you'll see that all three nodes are listed, and the replica count is identical for each.
-This means that all data in the cluster has been replicated three times; there's a copy of every piece of data on each node.
+This means that all data in the cluster has been replicated 3 times; there's a copy of every piece of data on each node.

+{{site.data.alerts.callout_success}}CockroachDB replicates data 3 times by default.
+You can customize the number and location of replicas for the entire cluster or for specific sets of data using <a href="configure-replication-zones.html">replication zones</a>.{{site.data.alerts.end}}

 <img src="images/recovery1.png" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />